 All patients are dependent on medical practitioners to help them navigate through their health issues.
 After all, the life of a patient relies upon the timely detection of a disease so that it can be treated in the right manner.
 However, did you know that in case a doctor fails at making an accurate diagnosis, he can be put under scrutiny with the help of a medical malpractice suit?
+A doctor’s diagnosis failure can be incredibly harmful for you or a family member.

 Is it really a case of medical negligence?